Sonamkandari/DBMS_Practice_Work/README.md

 ---
 ## imp
-* since we already have where clause to filter the data so why do we use having clause
+### since we already have where clause to filter the data so why do we use having clause ?
-* if you want to filter the data before the aggregation we use WHERE CLAUSE *if you want to filter the data after the aggregation we use HAVING CLAUSE
+* if you want to filter the data before the aggregation we use WHERE CLAUSE
+* if you want to filter the data after the aggregation we use HAVING CLAUSE